juliuskrah/jasper-html-mail/README.md

 engine.
 In this demo, two types of HTML mails are demonstated:

 1. HTML mail with no inline resources
-2. HTML mail with inline respurces
+2. HTML mail with inline resources

 ## Quick Start
 Clone, set the values for the following environment variables and run the repository: